Skip to the content.

 Field What it does

-Gateway port The LiteLLM gateway port (default 9001)
+Gateway port The LiteLLM user-facing endpoint port (default 9001)

 Default context Context window for newly added models (tokens)